Tim Klein

 expect then that if the law was changed, the age of consent was made equal at

-16 for everybody for all sexual activities, that that would then enable youth to
+16 for everybody for all sexual activities, that that would then enable youth

-greater respect for others?
+with greater respect for others?

 Tim Klein: